China breaks up another 'terrorist gang' in Xinjiang

 BEIJING (Reuters) - Chinese police have broken up a “terrorist gang” in the restive western region of Xinjiang, the local government said on Tuesday, arresting five people conspiring to launch attacks with explosives, days after a deadly blast in the capital, Urumqi.

-China has announced a year-long anti-terrorism operation in Xinjiang, home to a large Muslim Uighur minority, as well as nationwide, following a series of bloody attacks that Beijing blames on Islamists and separatists from the region.
+China has announced a year-long “anti-terrorism” operation in Xinjiang, home to a large Muslim Uighur minority, as well as nationwide, following a series of bloody incidents that Beijing blames on Islamists and separatists from the region.

-Police in Hotan arrested five gang members, destroyed two explosive-making sites and seized 1.8 tonnes of explosive raw materials, the Tianshan news website reported.
+Police in Hotan arrested five gang members, destroyed two explosive-making sites and seized 1.8 metric tons of explosive raw materials, the Tianshan news website reported.

-“The members of the criminal gang ... organised members to go to Urumqi and other areas to gather and buy raw materials for explosives and made explosive devices, and covered up a conspiracy to launch violent terrorist attacks,” Tianshan said.

 The suspects, who were Uighur judging by their names, also watched and disseminated “violent terrorist and religious extremist videos”, it said.